awsdocs/aws-doc-sdk-examples/javav2/usecases/monitor_dynamodb/README.md

 In an application that uses DynamoDB, it can be important to understand and monitor DynamoDB’s contributions to the application's performance.
 This tutorial discusses the following ways to monitor performance.
 * Configure client-side performance metrics.
-* View metrics from DynamoDB and from the SDK.
+* View metrics from DynamoDB and from the SDK in Amazon CloudWatch.
 * Set up alarms on those metrics.
-* Set up Cloudwatch Contributor Insights to dive into specific issues with usage patterns.
+* Set up CloudWatch contributor insights for DynamoDB to dive into specific issues with usage patterns.

 This tutorial does not cover general best-practices for DynamoDB.
 For information on best practices see [Best practices for designing and architecting with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html).